The Beach Boys Today!: Leftover songs

 "All Dressed Up for School" was a leftover track recorded by the band on September 14, 1964.
 The song was originally written by Wilson and Love for the singer Sharon Marie, as "What'll I Wear to School Today".
 Lambert described "All Dressed Up for School" as "packed with musical invention" despite being "unsuitable for release in 1964."
 In 1990, it was released as a bonus track on a reissue of Little Deuce Coupe and All Summer Long.

 "Guess I'm Dumb", written by Wilson and producer Russ Titelman, was tracked on October 14, 1964.
 Wilson's 2016 memoir states: "When I was finished, no one from the band wanted to sing it.
 The message was okay, but maybe it was just the idea of being dumb."
 In March 1965, Wilson gave the song to Glen Campbell, whose version was released as a single that June, as a show of thanks for his services with the touring group.

 Release and initial reception

-Three tracks from the album were issued on two singles in the months prior the LP's release.
+Three tracks from the album were issued on two singles in the months prior to the LP's release.
 "When I Grow Up (To Be a Man)" (B-side "She Knows Me Too Well") was issued on August 24 and peaked at number 9 in the U.S. and number 27 in the UK.
 On October 26, it was followed with "Dance, Dance, Dance", reaching number 8 in the U.S. and number 24 in the UK.
 On November 28, the band were filmed for the concert film T.A.M.I.
 Show, playing "Dance, Dance, Dance" and other hits.